 Welcome to the Environment: It is easy being green, a practical guide to sustainability and sustainable practices.
-In 2020, we will be exploring a 12-part blog series titled, Environment: It is easy being green that will cover information designed to help you save money, reduce your carbon footprint and be a great steward of the planet.
+In 2020, we will be exploring a blog series titled, Environment: It is easy being green that will cover information designed to help you save money, reduce your carbon footprint and be a great steward of the planet.

 Here we’ll discuss energy efficiency and conservation.

 From flyers to lightbulb giveaways, somewhere there is a conversation about what residents and businesses can do to save the environment and money.
 This is also a great conversation to have with colleagues on what can be done to be more sustainable when staffing events, giving workshops or providing presentations.